What does the law say about alcohol tax evasion or "Diversion Fraud"?

 Bonded Goods Evidence

 The prosecution may attempt to show that stock or transit records (bills of lading etc.) have been falsified in an attempt to hide the fact that items are missing.
 A defendant with access to such records may fall under suspicion.
 This may be evidence that comes to light as a result of regulatory inspections of HMRC records, or as a result of internal ‘whistleblowing' by a member of the warehouse staff.
 In such situations, Customs and Excise may use undercover agents to gather evidence while working as employees of the bonded facility, be it privately or publicly owned.
-For more information on this, see ‘Problems with Entrapment' below.

 The Money Trail

 Records of unexplained cash or financial transfers may be used to bring money laundering charges as a part of the case.
 Those affected may be otherwise innocent defendants who are being used to clean the money on behalf of the more significant players, or may be the ‘masterminds' who are receiving the money at the end of the criminal process.
 Diversion fraud solicitors are also able to provide free legal advice as to how the money trail can lead to the prosecution pursuing subsequent proceedings after conviction under the Proceeds of Crime Act.

 Strategy and Evidence

 The importance of knowledge